• Skip to primary navigation

 With both versions, add the herb sparingly since it has a delicate flavor.

-Furthermore, if the dish requires heat or cooking time, use the fresh version since it will remain vibrant longer during cooking compared to the dried chervil.
+Also, if the dish requires heat or cooking time, use the fresh version since it will remain bright longer during cooking compared to the dried chervil.

 2 - Tarragon

-Tarragon is a cherished ingredient in world cuisines, with a slightly spicy and anise-like flavor profile.
+Tarragon is a cherished ingredient in world cuisines, with a slightly spicy and anise-like flavor.

 Its tender leaves are perfect for garnishing dishes but also to add its distinct artichoke-like taste to various sauces and infuse marinades.